Vivian Anderson (baseball): Pro career

+Post baseball

 After healing, Anderson moved to Chicago and played for the National Girls Baseball League Chicago Bluebirds for the next two years.
 She then returned to her hometown, eventually landing with the semi-professional Milwaukee Jets.
 She divorced her husband after World War II and worked for Allied Van Lines moving company in office management, the secretarial field, public relations, loan closing, dispatching, and credit/collections.
 At age 83, she worked part-time in an office, namely for a national furniture mover, Barrett Moving and Storage Co., agent for United Van Lines, just to keep busy, before retiring in 2010 at the age of 89.

 In her spare time, Anderson continued to be active in sports playing field hockey and basketball.
 Also a talented bowler for 50 years, she belonged to the local 600 club.

 She is part of Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled in 1988 to honor the entire All-American Girls Professional Baseball League.
 Besides this, in 2001 she was honored by having her name added to the Wall of Honor inside Miller Park, home of the National League Milwaukee Brewers, during what turned out to be the first induction in the ballpark.
 The same year she participated in the SABR convention held in Milwaukee.

-Vivian Anderson never left her hometown area and continued to live in her own home as late as 2012.
+She never left her hometown area and continued to live in her own home as late as 2012.
+Sheriffs died on December 21, 2012 at a Brookfield nursing home of a respiratory illness.